Module 1: SQL Server Overview

 - Verify backups and perform specific tasks that enable the restore process.

-- Use the RESTORE statement to get information about a backup file before you restore a database, file, or transaction log.
+- Use the RESTORE statement to get information about a backup file before

-- Restore backups from different backup types and use the appropriate options.
+- Restore backups from different backup types and use the appropriate

 - Restore damaged system databases.